RUN-KAIST/kaist.run/contests/2026spring_en.md

 - Only one computer per person is allowed.
 - The contest lasts for 5 hours and features 9 problems, ordered by increasing difficulty as evaluated by the organizers.
 - Participants may leave early, but may recieve disadvantages in winning certain prizes.
-- No internet access is allowed during the contest, except for the contest platform.
-Use of generative AI tools for any purpose is strictly prohibited and considered cheating.
+- During the contest, all internet use is prohibited except for the contest website and official programming language references.
+In particular, use of generative AI tools for any purpose is strictly prohibited and considered cheating.
 - Each participant may bring up to 25 printed pages, single-sided, in font size 5pt or larger.
 These team notes will be inspected during registration.
 - Prewritten code is not allowed—you may only use code written during the contest.
 - The contest will be hosted on BIKO.